RecExplainer: Aligning Large Language Models for Explaining Recommendation Models: Experiments

 Regarding our three alignment methods, RecExplainer-B performs the worst across all tasks and datasets, suggesting that merely imitating the recommendation behavior of the target model is not an optimal solution for understanding the target model.
-Given that the neurons of the recommendation model (such as user and item embeddings) can inherently reflect the recommendation paradigms and collaborative signals in the target model, we can see that the performance of RecExplainer-I improves significantly when these embeddings are used as part of prompts to the LLM.
-This indicates that the neuron signals are highly beneficial for the LLM to understand the recommendation model.
-For RecExplainer-H, its performance is superior to all other approaches except on the next item retrieval and interest classification tasks, which are slightly lower than that of RecExplainer-I in some datasets.
-A possible reason is that when both neuron signals and textual signals are added to the LLM's input, the LLM may overly rely on the text and, to some extent, neglect the role of neurons.
+Given that the neurons of the target recommender model (such as user and item embeddings) can inherently reflect the recommendation paradigms and collaborative signals in the target model, we can see that the performance of RecExplainer-I improves significantly when these embeddings are used as part of prompts for the LLM.
+For RecExplainer-H, its performance is superior to all other approaches except on next item retrieval (task1) and interest classification (task3) tasks, which are slightly lower than that of RecExplainer-I in some datasets.
+A possible reason is that when both neuron signals and textual signals are added to LLM's inputs, the LLM may overly rely on the text and, to some extent, neglect the role of neurons.
 Overall, The performance of RecExplainer-H is very powerful, indicating that textual and neuron signals can complement each other, jointly enhancing the LLM's understanding of the target model.

-On history reconstruction task, we find that both RecExplainer-H and RecExplainer-I do not perform very well.
-We believe this is because it is inherently difficult to reconstruct all historical items directly from the user embedding alone.
-Information contained within the embedding may not be sufficient to recover all historical items.
-In the subsequent explanation generation evaluations, we can also see that RecExplainer-I, which is merely based on neural signals, indeed generates a significant amount of hallucination when generating interpretable text.
+In conclusion, compared to models without alignment, LLMs with alignment training significantly enhance their predictive ability for the pre-trained target model.
+They can achieve comparable performance with existing alignment-based recommendation models, indicating that LLMs with alignment training have effectively learned the paradigm and neurons of the target model, making it suitable for subsequent recommendation explanation tasks.